node-prism/ngn/README.md

   * **`Entity > addComponent`**

     Adds a component to the entity.
 Components are functions that return an object.
     An entity can only have one of each type of a component.
+Components are just stored as an array of objects on the entity.

     ```typescript
     const Position = () => ({ x: 50, y: 50 });